confidential-clusters/install-operator/README.md

 This repository contains the helper scripts to install, deploy and test the Confidential Cluster Operator development release.

+The installation happens on 2 clusters, the first one where the operator is deployed and the second one is the target cluster where we want to create confidential nodes.

 ## Installation of the operator on the external cluster
-The script `install-operator` creates the catalog entries for the operator, deploys the operator in the `confidential-clusters` namespace, and it creates the routes for the required endpoint
+The script `install-operator` creates the catalog entries for the operator, deploys the operator in the `confidential-clusters` namespace, and it creates the routes for the required endpoints
 ```console
 ./install-operator.sh
 ```